metpetdb/metpetdb_calculations/README.md

 	$ which virtualenvwrapper_lazy.sh
 	/usr/local/bin/virtualenvwrapper_lazy.sh

-After this, we create a directory for the virtual evcironments:
+After this, we create a directory for the virtual environments:

 	$ mkdir ~/.virtualenvs

-Then, add the folowing lines to ~/.bashrc:
+Then, edit the .bashrc file:

 	$ sudo nano ~/.bashrc